Social Media Marketing

 Another way to incorporate logo animation into your website is to attach it in the form of a video.
 It can be an introduction to your company, explainer video, product demo, or anything of the sort.

 Finally, you can use your video animation as an online advertisement.
 People spend a lot of time on social networks, so utilizing them is undoubtedly a smart move.
-Before placing your ad, check the platform’s terms and conditions to make sure your video meets their specific requirements.
+Before placing your ad, check the platform’s recommended video dimensions to make sure your video meets the specific requirements.